Arrowheadahp/package-installer/readme.txt

 copy the packages.txt to C drive and run the following command in admin cmd

-for /f "tokens=*" %a in (../../packages.txt) do choco install %a -y
+for /f "tokens=*" %a in (../../packages.txt) do choco install %a -y --ignore-checksums